 The annualized fuel utilization efficiency (AFUE) of the BOILER.
 The rules processor will reference this keyword only if AFUE is the applicable efficiency descriptor for the boiler (See Section 112(a) of the Standards).
 If C-AFUE is not input by the user, the rules processor will assign its value to minimally comply with the Standards.
+C-AFUE is used by the rules processor to calculate the simulated value for HEAT-INPUT-RATIO.
+Any user input or standard DOE-2 default for HEAT-INPUT-RATIO will be replaced with the value calculated by the rules processor.
 If C-NUM-OF-UNITS is greater than 1, C-AFUE shall be calculated as follows: